lebao3105/app1cli/Building.md

     - In if..else, before else you must not leave any ; including it is used to separate command lines (in this case you should place these code to begin...end block.).
   - Numbers is not defined or something else similar (C#):
     - This should be fixed now - if you still see this error, report it to me.
 You also can archive the current code - this may be easier to fix.

+## Build your own package
+Please read [Install section](https://github.com/lebao3105/app1cli#install) in ../README.md.

 ## What's new:
 *For the latest stable release, find it [here.](https://github.com/lebao3105/app1cli/releases/) There also some app1-1.0.28 builds for you.* <br>
 * In this time (2022/02/05 +0700), I have some fixes here:
   * Fixed arguments not working with ParamStr(n) = 'cal'
   * Update languages
   * Removed Whats new from About

 * Also for C# edition.
 Why not?
   * Removed Whats new from About